OwaliShawon/weather-app-native/readme.md

 [Owali Ullah Shawon](https://github.com/OwaliShawon) </br>
 [Mainul Hasan](https://github.com/SMMainulHasan) </br>

+## Features
-- This is a weather app, this app provides weather forecast
+- This is a weather app, this app provides current weather
 - In This app, we use device location access
 - And show the current place's  temperature
 - We used API calls to get data from Open weather API